-Inflation 2.50%

-Salary Increases 3.50 to 11.50% inflation

-Discount Rate 4.05%
+Inflation 2.50% Salary Increases 3.60 to 11.85% inflation Discount Rate 3.77% Administrative expenses All administrative expenses are paid through the Pension Trust and accounted for under reporting requirements of GASB Statement No. 68.
 Mortality Rates- Service Retirees 2019 Municipal Retirees of Texas Mortality Tables.
-The rates are projected on a fully generational basis with scale UMP.
+Male rates are multiplied by 103% and female rates are multiplied by 105%.
+The rates are projected on a fully generational basis by the most recent Scale MP-2021 (with immediate convergence).
 Mortality Rates - Disabled Retirees 2019 Municipal Retirees of Texas Mortality Tables with a 4 year set-forward for males and a 3 year set-forward for females.
 In addition, a 3.50% and 3.00% minimum mortality rate will be applied to reflect the impairment for younger members who become disabled for males and females, respectively.
-The rates are projected on a fully generational basis by Scale UMP to account for future mortality improvements subject to the floor.
+The rates are projected on a fully generational basis by the most recent Scale MP-2021 (with immediate convergence) to account for future mortality improvements subject to the floor.